AFoivos/AFoivosCV/README.md

+OPEN THE vertopal.com_educational_analysis.pdf FILE TO SEE THE RESULT

 # 📊 Educational & Financial BI Analysis

 This project focuses on analyzing educational and financial KPIs to evaluate the performance of an educational institution.